rih3d/cirr-docker/README.md

 Spins up a Docker-based open-source<sup>[1](#^splunk)</sup> medical imaging informatics platform.
 Originally developed to support the RIH Clinical Imaging Research Repository (CIRR).

 <a name="^splunk">1</a>: Splunk is not open source, but Splunk Lite will work for this volume of logs and it _is_ free.
-Replace it with you open-source syslog server of choice if necessary.)
+Replace it with you open-source syslog server of choice if necessary.:back:

 ### Services